SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSNavigatorCompany/SetValue.md

 so.topic: reference
 ---

-Set the name of the NavigatorCompany item.
+Set the name of the NSNavigatorCompany item.

 **Parameter:**
  - **value** String NavigatorCompany name.